apache/cordova-medic/README.md

   - platform, mobilespec and js  from master branch, plugins from dev branch (cordova-js is built and copied in)
   - platform and mobilspec 3.0.x branch with the cordova-js embedded in the cordova-ios repo, plugins from master

+- Windows Phone8 tests:
+  - platform, mobilespec and js  from master branch, plugins from dev branch (cordova-js is built and copied in)

 The tests use COHO and CLI for as much as possible to ensure that the developer tool chain is working.